mk12/luminosity/STYLE.md

 ### Links

 Use in-line links economically.
-You are encouraged to add links for API names.
-It is not necessary to add links for all API names in a Haddock comment.
-We therefore recommend adding a link to an API name if:
+Documentation is too obtrusive when every last symbol is linked.
+Only use a link if:

 * The user might actually want to click on it for more information (in your judgment), and
-* Only for the first occurrence of each API name in the comment (don't bother repeating a link)
+* Only for the first occurrence of each symbol in the comment (don't bother repeating a link)

-That last rule counts for type signatures too, i.e. don't repeat a link that can be accessed easily through the type signature as well.
+This counts for type signatures too: don't repeat a link that can already be easily accessed through the type signature.

+When referring to a familiar data type and you are *not* linking it:

+* If it is a common noun, refer to it as such
+* Otherwise, set it in monospaced type and preserve its capitalization

+#### Non-linked

+When referring to a familiar data

 When referring to a familiar data type which is a common noun, and you are not linking it (it is already in the type signature), do **not** capitalize it.